 Amboseli National Park

-Amboseli National Park also houses the largest running elephant research and conservation program in the world.
-The elephants of Amboseli have been studied since 1972 and biologists were able to discover various behaviors of these animals.
+Amboseli National Park also houses the largest elephant research and conservation program in the world.
+The elephants of Amboseli have been studied since 1972, and biologists have discovered various behaviours in these animals.
 There are many lodges and camps in the national park that arrange elephant-focused game drives.
 The game drive introduces visitors individually to single herds and then emphasizes the interaction between herd members.

 Tanzania